banzaicode/banzaicode-admin-ui/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to scrap-news-admin-ui.
+Thank you for considering contributing to banzaicode-admin-ui.
 To get started, follow these steps:

 1. Fork the repository and create your branch from `main`.
 2. Install dependencies: